Boisea trivittata: Taxonomy and similar species

 The eastern boxelder bug is sometimes confused with insects belonging to the genera Jadera, Pyrrhocoris, and Melacoryphus.

 They may also be confused with the western boxelder bug (Boisea rubrolineata) which are near relatives in the same genus.

 The name "stink bug", which is more regularly applied to the family Pentatomidae, is sometimes incorrectly used to refer to Boisea trivittata.
 Instead, eastern boxelder bugs belong to the family Rhopalidae, the so-called "scentless plant bugs".
-However, eastern boxelder bugs are strong-smelling and to discourage predators will release a pungent and bad-tasting compound upon being disturbed.
+However, eastern boxelder bugs are strong-smelling and, to discourage predators, will release a pungent and bad-tasting compound upon being disturbed.
 This allows them to form conspicuous aggregations without being preyed on.

-Eastern boxelder bugs are also sometimes confused with milkweed bugs, genus Lygaeus for having a similar appearance.
+Eastern boxelder bugs are also sometimes confused with milkweed bugs, genus Lygaeus, for having a similar appearance.

 Range

 Eastern boxelder bugs are a native species in North America.

 The current range of this species covers the eastern United States, southern Canada, Mexico, and south into Guatemala.
 There have also been many sightings of them in South Africa.
-However, there is a high chance that these individuals are a part of the species Boisea fulcrata, another related species.
+However, there is a high chance that these individuals are part of the species Boisea fulcrata, another related species.

-In 2020, this species was accidentally introduced in Chile and has become an invasive species in the country's central region, specially in Santiago.
+In 2020, this species was accidentally introduced in Chile and has become an invasive species in the country's central region, especially in Santiago.
 The introduction follows the ornamental use of maple trees in Chilean residential areas and suburbs.